Mevius: History

-Mevius was launched in 1977 under the name Mild Seven.
-It was intended to be a mild version of the Seven Stars brand.
-It was launched overseas, again as Mild Seven, in 1981.
-It was the first brand with a charcoal filter in an American blend in Japan.
+Mevius was launched in 1977 under the name Mild Seven and was intended to be a mild version of the Seven Stars brand.
+It was launched overseas, again as Mild Seven in 1981, and was the first brand with a charcoal filter in an American blend in Japan.
 Initially it was intended to treat Mild Seven similarly to Seven Stars, but JT changed the F1 participation brand from Cabin (another Japanese brand owned by JT) to Mild Seven in 1994, and the vertical blue left side of the white background was changed to a belt design.
 At the time, the advertising slogan "The blue world of Mild Seven" was used in television commercials, and after that blue became the colour of choice for the brand.

 The cigarettes are the third most widely smoked cigarette in the world with 76.5 billion around the world, behind Marlboro and Camel.
 Under the Mild Seven name, Mevius was a top seller.
 It is now the second largest cigarette brand in the world.

 On August 8, 2012, Japan Tobacco announced that the Mild Seven brand name would be changed to Mevius, due to legislation around the branding of cigarettes as "mild" in some countries; and in an attempt to strengthen the brand's "premium image".
 The name change began in Japan in February, followed by Singapore and Korea the following month.